NVIDIA/grace-cpu-benchmarking-guide/src/developer/atomics.md

 ## The Arm Memory Model

-One of the most signiﬁcant diﬀerences between Arm and the x86 CPUs is their memory model.
+One of the most significant differences between Arm and the x86 CPUs is their memory model.
 The Arm architecture has a weak memory model that allows for more compiler and hardware optimization to boost system performance.
 This differs from the x86 architecture Total Store Order (TSO) model.
-Diﬀerent memory models can cause low-level codes (for example, drivers) to function well on one architecture but encounter performance problem or failure on the other.
+Different memory models can cause low-level codes (for example, drivers) to function well on one architecture but encounter performance problem or failure on the other.

 **Note:** You should only be interested in the Arm memory model if you are writing low level code, such as assembly language.